The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/torrance-ca-16920-prairie-ave.md

 latitudeLongitude = ["33.87530502","-118.3446832"]
 +++

 ***16920 Prairie Ave, Store #465*** also known as 'Prairie' was a Chuck E. Cheese's Pizza Time Theatre that opened on 1983 (month and day currently unknown).
-This location should not be confused with {{< wiki-link "Torrance, CA (2821 Pacific Coast Hwy)" >}} as it opened on March 24, 1983, as a ShowBiz Pizza Place and is still open to this day.
+This location should not be confused with [Torrance, CA (2821 Pacific Coast Hwy)] as it opened on March 24, 1983, as a ShowBiz Pizza Place and is still open to this day.
 It is also known for having a PTT and a SPP within the same city.

 ## History